This post was printed in the June 2013 issue of Doors & Hardware

 Where a tactile warning is required, typically either knurled levers or an abrasive material is acceptable.
 I have often seen abrasive tape applied to the back of a lever to meet the requirements in my home state of Massachusetts.
 Because the types of rooms considered hazardous are not specifically defined, it’s difficult to know where the Authority Having Jurisdiction will require a tactile warning, and abrasive tape can be a good solution in this case.

 The question of whether or not to provide knurling or an abrasive coating on stair doors is an interesting one.
-The thought behind this practice is that someone who is blind could fall down the stairs, but my concern would be that someone who is blind might not enter the exit stair because they believe that the door leads to a hazardous room.
+The thought behind this practice is that someone who is visually impaired could fall down the stairs, but my concern would be that the person might not enter the exit stair because they believe that the door leads to a hazardous room.
 This would be especially true if the stair door was equipped with a lever handle.
 For stair doors with fire exit hardware, I have heard of some AHJs requiring abrasive tape as a tactile warning on the touchpad.
-Again, I think this could discourage someone who is blind from using the exit.
+Again, I think this could discourage someone from using the exit.
 I think a much better solution for those jurisdictions would be tactile lettering and/or braille on the touchpad of the exit device, indicating that the door leads to a stair.
 The tactile signage now required for stair doors will also help to prevent someone from unknowingly entering a stair.

 Detectable warnings are defined by the 2009 edition of A117.1 and the 2010 edition of ADA-ABA as “A standardized surface feature built in or applied to walking surfaces or other elements to warn of hazards on a circulation path.”
 They are raised domes in the walking surface, and they’re typically only required at transportation platform edges and similar changes in level.
 In standards that require detectable warnings for stairs, there is typically an exception for dwelling units as well as for enclosed stairs, so the raised domes in the flooring would typically apply to open stairs with no doors.